HwWobbe/HwWobbe.github.io/README.md

   - identify the locations that content can be removed to
     - as a last resort use TiddlyHost - in spite of my Sponsorship
   - hardCopy of the active GIST exists -  in paper files
-  - Python may be a valueDigression - a recent Medium article strongly suggested yhis
+  - Python may be a valueDigression - a recent Medium article strongly suggested this
+    - a 108 page sheetCheart  !!

 # 2025-01:
 - There is good documentation I need to review to access some of the GitHub benefits.